estuary/flow/site/docs/reference/Connectors/materialization-connectors/PostgreSQL.md

 * An existing catalog spec that includes at least one collection.
 * A Postgres database to which to materialize, and user credentials.
-  Optionally, you can choose existing tables to materialize to; otherwise, the tables you specify will be created by the connector.
+  The connector will create new tables in the database per your specification.
+Tables created manually in advance are not supported.

 ## Configuration